What to Include in a Lawn Care Estimate (with Downloadable Template)

 Software has provided pest control companies with hugely streamlined processes, especially when it comes to technician processes.
 In the past, technicians started their day by reviewing their route for the day, which was handed to them on a piece of paper.

 If changes to that route had to be made, the office would need to contact the technician and changes would happen manually.
-Gratefully, this is a thing of the past for many companies who have adopted a software like Briostack.
+Gratefully, this is a thing of the past for many companies who have adopted a software with routing & scheduling features like Briostack.

 For companies using Briostack, technicians’ days start out by opening their tech app and navigating to their schedule.
 If changes are made due to cancellations or other unforeseen circumstances, the tech’s schedule and route is automatically adjusted accordingly.